FFAR and Open Philanthropy Announce Six Egg-Tech Prize Winners

-WASHINGTON (November 22, 2019) – Today, at the Poultry Tech Summit in Atlanta, the Foundation for Food and Agriculture Research (FFAR) and the Open Philanthropy Project announced the winners of Phase I of the Egg-Tech Prize, a competition to develop a technology that can accurately and rapidly determine a chick’s sex as early as possible in the egg production process.
+WASHINGTON (November 22, 2019) – Today, at the Poultry Tech Summit in Atlanta, the Foundation for Food & Agriculture Research (FFAR) and the Open Philanthropy Project announced the winners of Phase I of the Egg-Tech Prize, a competition to develop a technology that can accurately and rapidly determine a chick’s sex as early as possible in the egg production process.
 FFAR awarded $1,056,957 to six organizations for Phase I of the Egg-Tech Prize.
 The Open Philanthropy Project provided matching funding for a total prize amount of $2,113,915.

 Only female chicks are used for egg production.
 The male chicks cannot lay eggs and are unsuitable for consumption due to poor growth performance and meat quality.
 Thus, male chicks are culled soon after hatching, a process known as male chick culling.
 The practice presents animal welfare concerns, hinders farmer profitability and wastes resources.
 The challenge, however, is that chicks cannot be sexed until after they hatch, which requires producers to devote time and resources to incubating the male eggs, only to cull them.